 Yes.
-All three FDA-authorized vaccines are effective in preventing hospitalization and deaths from COVID-19 and may be given to any person eligible to receive a COVID-19 vaccine.
-The FDA carefully evaluated and analyzed the safety and effectiveness data for all COVID-19 vaccines and determined that all of the available data for each vaccine provides clear evidence that the known and potential benefits outweigh the known and potential risks of each vaccine’s use.
+All three FDA-authorized vaccines are effective in preventing COVID-19 and related serious outcomes, including hospitalization and deaths.
+The FDA thoroughly evaluated and analyzed the safety and effectiveness data for all of the authorized COVID-19 vaccines and determined that the available data for each vaccine provides clear evidence that the known and potential benefits outweigh the known and potential risks of each vaccine.

 Do the COVID-19 vaccines work against the new variants?

-Some variants spread more easily than others.
+Some variants spread more easily than others and are more transmissible than the original virus that causes COVID-19.
 To help slow the spread of COVID-19, get a COVID-19 vaccine when it is available to you.
 Other ways to slow the spread include:

 - Wearing a mask

 - Keeping 6 feet apart from others who don’t live with you